Frequently Asked QuestionsHow can I watch FIRST POSITION?

 The film’s original score is composed (with love) by Chris Hajian.
 The soundtrack is now available at our online store.

-Will the DVD released in North America on October 30, 2012 have bonus features?
+Does the DVD have bonus features?

 First Position premiered at the Toronto International Film Festival in September, 2011 and received rave reviews.
 On the film festival circuit it won Audience Awards at The Dallas International Film Festival, The Portland International Film Festival and DOC NYC.
-At the San Francisco Doc Fest it won the Jury Prize.
+At the San Francisco Doc Fest FIRST POSITION won the Jury Prize.
 It was also nominated for a 2012 Fred and Adele Astaire Award.
-To-date the film has screened in over 30 film festivals around the world.
+To-date the film has screened in over 40 film festivals around the world.
 For a full list of past festivals click here.

 Where was the film shot and how long did it take?